 You have three main options, each having its benefits and drawbacks:

 - Hiring freelancers is the cheapest option, starting from $10/hour but without any quality guarantee and it’s less secure.

 - The in-house development team has the benefit of face-to-face communication and the lower risk of losing data confidentiality, but it’s also the most costly option, ranging from $80/hour up to $150/hour.

-- The outsourced development team combines the benefits of an in-house team while having one more advantage: finding talent from anywhere in the world, you have a much wider choice of professionals in comparison to in-house capabilities.
+- The outsourced team combines the benefits of an in-house team while having one more advantage: finding talent from anywhere in the world, you have a much wider choice of best mobile app developers in comparison to in-house capabilities.
 The rate differs on where the team is situated: in Eastern Europe, Asia, Latin America, or Africa.

 You can turn to the services of freelancers or a professional company.
 It all depends on your ambitions and budget.
 We advise you to contact professional app development companies where the entire team — project managers, developers, designers, and QA engineers — are working under one roof.
 You don’t have to look for each specialist separately and spend time acquainting them with the project.